Method Syntax

 read

-will be a Boolean, and the implementation will check whether the width and height ofself
+can_holdwill be a Boolean, and the implementation will check whether the width and height ofselfare both greater than the width and height of the otherRectangle, respectively.

 Listing 5-13, shown in Listing 5-15.